Navigation überspringen, direkt zum Inhalt

 Great heritage!
 Unmistakable Spreewald

+The Spreewald is not located in Upper Lusatia, but in Lusatia in Brandenburg.
+Despite this geographical difference, the Spreewald is included in this project.
+The reason for this is its proximity to the other UNESCO sites in the region - it is less than 50 kilometers away.
 The Spreewald has been protected as a UNESCO biosphere reserve since 1991.
-Many rare animals and plants make their home in the inland river delta of the Spree.
+The inland river delta of the Spree is home to many rare animals and plants.
 300 kilometers of waterways are lined with meadows, forests, pastures and lovingly restored log cabins thatched with straw and reeds.
 The region has traditionally been strongly influenced by the Sorbs for a very long time.
 They settled in the Spreewald during the migration of peoples in the 6th century.

 Great heritage!
 Living traditions

 We have often been cultivating our traditions and customs for centuries.
-The cultivation of ponds for fish farming has been a living tradition here since the 13th century.
 The artistic decoration of eggs with wax became a popular Sorbian custom at Easter between the 16th and 17th centuries.
 And we have been experiencing the "blue wonder" of blue printing in Pulsnitz for around 400 years.
-The Christmas star among the traditions seems almost youthful: since the beginning of the 19th century, a Herrnhut star, usually self-assembled, has been shining in many houses during Advent.

 Great heritage!
 The industrial culture